 I have completed a fellowship at Chicago Center for Psychoanalysis (CCP).

-I am currently training to become an Intuitive Eating Counselor from a Health at Every Size (HAES) approach.
+I am a Certified Intuitive Eating Counselor from a Health at Every Size (HAES) approach

 I am a member of the National Association of Social Workers (NASW)